zilliztech/claude-context/python/README.md

-# Python → TypeScript CodeIndexer Bridge
+# Python → TypeScript Code Context Bridge

-A simple utility to call TypeScript CodeIndexer methods from Python.
+A simple utility to call TypeScript Code Context methods from Python.

 ## What's This?

-This directory contains a basic bridge that allows you to run CodeIndexer TypeScript functions from Python scripts.
+This directory contains a basic bridge that allows you to run Code Context TypeScript functions from Python scripts.
 It's not a full SDK - just a simple way to test and use the TypeScript codebase from Python.

 ## Files

 - `ts_executor.py` - Executes TypeScript methods from Python
-- `test_codeindexer.ts` - TypeScript test script with CodeIndexer workflow
+- `test_codecontext.ts` - TypeScript test script with Code Context workflow
 - `test_endtoend.py` - Python script that calls the TypeScript test

 ## Prerequisites